63 Mandala Tattoo Designs for Men

-This feature chest tattoo is a cool piece of art.
-It moves out from the tiny central negative space circle, in layer after layer of tightly detailed, triangular patterns of black and gray shading.
-However, the mandala images don’t really fit the shape of the subject’s shoulders nor do they link up with clarity – it’s a bit of a mess of blackness.
+This feature on the chest is a cool piece of .
+It moves out from the tiny central negative space in layer after layer of tightly detailed, triangular patterns of black and gray .
+However, the images don’t really fit the of the subject’s shoulders, nor do they link up with clarity; it’s a bit of a mess of blackness.

-The technical skill needed to form the intricate details of this mandala tattoo is almost off the charts.
-The intensity needed to create this artwork — each level radiating out from the last with a different degree of clear, precise, black work – is almost as impressive as the results.
+The technical skill needed to form the intricate details of this is almost off the charts.
+The intensity needed to create this artwork — each level radiating out from the last with a different degree of clear, precise blackwork — is almost as impressive as the results.

 Do mandalas have meaning?

-Where do Mandala tattoos come from?
+Where do mandala tattoos come from?

-In western culture Mandalas are used to promote balance and harmony.
+In western culture, mandalas are used to promote balance and harmony.
 This idea extends to mandalas becoming a spiritually linked method of tattoo, body art, and peace in general.

-Mandala patterns and pictures start at a central point then radiate outward in a circle, with a variety of other images or patterns making up the whole.
+Mandala patterns and pictures start at a central point and then radiate outward in a circle, with a variety of other images or patterns making up the whole.
 They are often very intricate, detailed sets of images when drawn together and make for aesthetically pleasing tattoos that many people respond to on a deeper level.

-Do guys get Mandala tattoos?
+Do guys get mandala tattoos?